The four factors with the greatest influence on your metabolism

 BMR (Basal Metabolic Rate) is the number of calories an individual burns daily at rest, just enough to breathe, reason and survive.

-If we have to give weight to this pyramid factor, it is about 60% of our daily caloric expenditure.
+If we have to give weight to this pyramid factor, it is around 60% of our daily caloric expenditure.

 This value is directly associated with body weight, body composition, gender, age and genetics.

-Inevitably, in general, a larger body has a higher BMR.
+Inevitably, generally speaking, a larger body has a higher BMR.

-Generally speaking, this is the reason why women have a lower calorie requirement than men.
+Generally, this is the reason why women have a lower calorie need than men.

-NEAT (Non-Exercise Activity Expenditure) is the number of calories burned to stay stable, whether typing on Facebook or performing other activities that are not directly related to physical exercise.
+NEAT (Non-Exercise Activity Expenditure) is the number of calories burned to remain stable, whether typing on Facebook or carrying out other activities that are not directly related to physical exercise.

 If we include NEPA (Non effort physical activity) in this category, it is possible to consider activities such as walking the dog, cleaning the house, etc.